Naturism

 Up to ten million Europeans are believed to enjoy naturist recreation, and that does not include Sweden where most of the population enjoy island based family holidays in the Summer months without clothes, or Finland where communal, naked saunas are a traditional way of life.
 In Holland most saunas in hotels and health centres are also naturist only, occasionally to the alarm of British visitors.

-Naturists are not well catered for in Britain, despite an estimated one million British people being occasional or regular naturists, with little holiday accommodation available to them.
+Naturists are not well catered for in Britain, despite an estimated two million British people being occasional or regular naturists, with little holiday accommodation available to them.
 Considering also that Scotland gets a lot of visitors from Holland, where nearly 20% of the population are naturist, this does not seem a balanced approach, or good business.

 What is Naturism, apart from the obvious not wearing of clothes when appropriate?